 Define the criteria for the interim successor

 Boards historically have prioritized continuity and the likely investor reaction when selecting an interim CEO successor — someone who can give investors confidence that the company is in good hands until a permanent successor is selected.
-Not surprisingly, the most common interim leaders in emergency successions are the board chair, another board director, the CFO, the COO and, occasionally, a division president.
+Not surprisingly, the most common interim leaders in emergency successions are the board chair, another board director, the CFO, the COO and, occasionally, a division president or general counsel.

 In a crisis, the board may prioritize different criteria depending on the context and stakeholder needs: a “culture carrier” or leader with significant followership who can calm the organization and maintain continuity in the short term; an executive who is able to rally the leadership team; a highly effective communicator; or the CFO, who is closest to the financials and may be best positioned to manage through a cash crunch.

 It’s also important to consider the range of skills and characteristics a leader can bring to the situation.
 An interim CEO must have a deep reserve of personal energy and resilience to lead under pressure.
 They will be called upon to make difficult decisions for the greater good.
 Communications skills and traits such as clarity, empathy and authenticity also are highly valuable in a crisis.
 The ideal interim can balance the short-term demands of the crisis with the long-term strategic agenda.

 Boards also should consider potential successors’ availability — and their longer-term aspirations.
 Some directors who might be hesitant to serve as interim CEO under normal circumstances may become willing to serve in a crisis, for example.
 Boards that have recently completed external benchmarking also may consider whether anyone identified as part of that exercise could be tapped in an emergency.